aidbsnlp/entity/README.md

-# Assignment: Entity Linking *REFER TO assignment.pdf IN REPOSITORY TO SEE images*
+# Assignment: Entity Linking
+# *REFER TO assignment.pdf IN REPOSITORY TO SEE IMAGES & FORMATTING*

 In this assignment, we will implement important similarity measures and features for entity linking: similarity and coherence.